How many spark plugs does diesel have?

 It compresses the air when it lifts, and once it’s at the top of the cylinder, diesel fuel kicks in and ignition happens, forcing the piston down again.
 The piston then goes back down and starts a power translation cycle similar to the one in petrol-powered engines.

 The bottom line is – glow plugs in diesel engines are used to ensure that combustion happens by heating up the chamber and compressing air.
 On the other hand, spark plugs in petrol engines trigger the explosion, as it wouldn’t occur otherwise.
+So, the question of how often to change spark plugs doesn’t really apply for diesel cars.

 So, there you have it – we’ve answered the bothersome inquiry of “how many spark plugs does diesel have” which probably got you confused at first.
 Because of the different roles of spark plugs and glow plugs, there are also differences in engine performance.